EckyZero/WardBook/PrivacyPolicy.md

 <h3>Changes</h3>
 This Privacy Policy may be updated from time to time for any reason.
-We will notify you of any changes to our Privacy Policy by posting the new Privacy Policy here and informing you via email or text message.
-You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.
-You can check the history of this policy by Insert the link of the version history on Docracy, available under.
+We will notify you of any changes to our Privacy Policy by posting the new Privacy Policy here.
+You are advised to consult this Privacy Policy regularly for any changes, ascontinued use is deemed approval of all changes.

 <h3>Your Consent</h3>
 By using the Application, you are consenting to our processing of your information as set forth in